Subscribe to Weekly Health Care News

 Michael was a member of the National Association of State Medicaid Directors’ (NASMD) Executive Committee from 1997 until December 2005.
 He holds a bachelor’s degree in philosophy from the University of New Orleans.

 Chris Denson is a manager based in Washington, D.C. where he contributes to health care consulting projects by conducting policy research, analyzing findings, and preparing client deliverables.
 He also assists with client management and support alliances through convening clients and researching objectives.
+Chris has expertise in a range of health policy areas, including rural health care delivery, health systems, state health policy, and Medicare and Medicaid reimbursement models.

 Prior to joining Leavitt Partners, Chris was the Director of Advisory Services for HomeTown Health (HTH).
 In this role, he was responsible for HTH member hospital services in addition to coordinating “best practice” health care products and solutions.
 Chris also previously managed constituent services and Veterans Affairs policy as a staff member for Senator Saxby Chambliss.